-Cambridge has 27 bike sharing stations in locations throughout the city in 2013.
+In 2014, Cambridge will have over 30 bike share locations!
 The entire system in Cambridge, Somerville, Brookline and Boston is interchangeable so you can use any bike or station at your convenience at 129 locations.

 Bike sharing stations are generally located on the street, on the sidewalk, or in a public plaza and are placed in active spaces throughout the city.
 A standard station will consist of 19 bike docking stations and 10 bikes.
 The stations are solar powered and will also include a kiosk for purchases and a two-sided information panel with maps and instructions.